muradxq/2025_leetxode/1_Common_Patterns/2_Modified_binary_search.md

 - [x] [35.
 Search Insert Position](https://leetcode.com/problems/search-insert-position/description/)

 #### More advanced Problems:

+The above problems are quite easy to solve, because they already give us the array to be searched.
+We'd know that we should use binary search to solve them at first glance. **However, more often are the situations where the search space and search target are not so readily available.** Sometimes we won't even realize that the problem should be solved with binary search -- we might just turn to dynamic programming or DFS and get stuck for a very long time.

+As for the question "When can we use binary search?", my answer is that, If we can discover some kind of monotonicity, for example, if condition(k) is True then condition(k + 1) is True, then we can consider binary search.

 - [ ] [1011.
 Capacity To Ship Packages Within D Days](https://leetcode.com/problems/capacity-to-ship-packages-within-d-days/description/)
 - [ ] [410.
 Split Array Largest Sum](https://leetcode.com/problems/split-array-largest-sum/description/)
 - [ ] [875.
 Koko Eating Bananas](https://leetcode.com/problems/koko-eating-bananas/description/)